 Vassar College | Poughkeepsie, New York

-Built in 1902 and designed by York & Sawyer, Swift Hall originally served as the infirmary but was converted into offices and classrooms for the History Department in 1941.
-However, the building was poorly configured, no longer able to fit the entire faculty, inhospitable to those in wheelchairs, and no longer providing an adequate environment for working or learning in the 21st century.
+Built in 1902, and designed by York & Sawyer, Swift Hall originally served as the infirmary at Vassar College until 1941, when it was converted into offices and classrooms for the History Department.
+However, the design for the building left it poorly configured, unable to fit the current faculty, and lacking in accessibility.

-VMA restored and renovated the building to improve the quality of its interior spaces while increasing accessibility and restoring the historic exterior.
-We reorganized the interior to provide additional offices to accommodate the full faculty, simplify circulation, and create a new emergency exit from the third floor.
-Damaged plaster was repaired and reconstructed, original baseboards and doors were replicated, and the original wood windows were restored for improved energy efficiency.
-The small entry porch was removed and rebuilt with an expanded footprint that could accommodate a new ramp, subtly integrated into the surrounding landscape, which provided an accessible entrance at the front of the building while maintaining its historic character.
+VMA reorganized the interior to provide additional faculty offices, simplify circulation, and create a new emergency exit from the third floor.
+Restoration included repairing and reconstructing damaged plaster, replicating original baseboards and doors, and restoring original wood windows for improved energy efficiency.
+Lastly, the small entry porch was removed and rebuilt with an expanded footprint to accommodate a new ramp, subtly integrated into the surrounding landscape, to provide accessibility at the front of the building while maintaining historic character.

 Landscape completed in association with Michael Van Valkenburgh Assoc.